chimerakang/go-quick-guide/docs/web-1.md

 	router map[string]HandlerFunc
 }

-// New is the constructor of gee.Engine func New() *Engine {
+// New is the constructor of goo.Engine func New() *Engine {
 	return &Engine{router: make(map[string]HandlerFunc)}
 }